-We reviewed hundreds of virtual events and conferences from 2020, dug deep into dozens of virtual event platforms and services from across the ecosystem, and interviewed members across our team about their experiences creating virtual events for our enterprise B2B customers.
+We reviewed hundreds of virtual events and conferences from 2020 and dug deep into dozens of virtual event platforms and services from across the ecosystem and interviewed members across our team about their experiences creating virtual events for our enterprise B2B customers.

 What is a virtual event?

 A virtual event is an interactive digital experience made up of multiple sessions that take place over a specific timeframe, and are available through a single interface.